OluremiJaiyeola/LITA_Class_Documentation/README.md

  ### Data Analysis
   ---
   This is where we include some basic lines or queries or even some of the DAX expression used during your analysis.
-It involves answering some basic questions needed for effective analysis.
+It involves answering some basic questions needed for effective analysis;
     1. Total sales for each product category.
     2. Number of sales transaction in each region.
     3. Products with no sale in the last quater.